ippontech/blog-usa/posts/how-kubernetes-can-benefit-your-business-needs.md

 To add to the point, this [research](https://www.researchgate.net/publication/316532483_Cost_comparison_of_running_web_applications_in_the_cloud_using_monolithic_microservice_and_AWS_Lambda_architectures) paper from 2015 breaks down the actual cost of using a monolith vs microservice architecture using then-current relevant tech stacks.
-The researchers found that using a microservice architecture in place of monoliths save up to 70% under similar loads.
+The researchers found that using a microservice architecture in place of monoliths can save up to 70% under similar loads.

 Now that I've convinced you that microservices have a place in the world, there are some managerial questions to
-address: what happens when there are a bunch of microservices running and how does a development team manage them?
+address: What happens when there are a bunch of microservices running and how does a development team manage them all at once?
 Enter: Kubernetes.

 ### Kubernetes: A Container Orchestration Solution